hnginternship5/HNGInternship/coc.md

 Behaviour:
 ----------------
-1. Do not @channel, @everyone in #general.
+1. Do not @channel, @here or @everyone in #general.
-2. Respect each other and the tools we use.
+2. Respect each other and the tools we use.!
-3. Check the channel list before you decide to make a new channel.
-If a channel already exists that you want to create, just join it and start chatting!
-4. Don't upload copyrighted content, unless it is freely available from the publisher.
+3. Don't upload copyrighted content, unless it is freely available from the publisher.
-5. If you have an issue, contact an admin.
+4. If you have an issue, contact any mentor.
+You can find them with a :star: beside their handles

 Logs and Records:
 -----------------